Creating an LLC in New Mexico is a wise business move if you want to safeguard your assets and receive tax advantages for your business.

 With default tax categorization, LLCs in New Mexico are called "pass-through" businesses, meaning earnings flow through the LLC to the shareholders and members.

-The members then list gains as earnings on their personal tax returns and pay the federal self-employment tax rate of 15.3%.
+The members then list gains as earnings on their personal tax returns and pay the federal self-employment tax rate of 15.3%, according to the Internal Revenue Service (IRS) guidelines.

-The certificate of good standing is a legal document that shows that your LLC is compliant and up-to-date with tax filings.
+I had a client asked about the importance of acquiring a Certificate of Good Standing, and I told them that it is a legal document that shows that your LLC is compliant and up-to-date with LLC tax filings in Mexico.

 This document is needed to register your LLC in another state, source business funds, and take on potential investors.